Links on Android Authority may earn us a commission. Learn more.

 Widevine implements a selection of industry standards to protect content as it’s transferred over the internet and played back on devices.
 For a quick overview, it makes use of a combination of CENC encryption, licensing key exchange, and adaptive streaming quality to manage and send video to users.
 The idea is to simplify the amount of work on the service provider’s end, by supporting multiple levels of streaming quality based on the security capabilities of the receiving device.

 To achieve this, Widevine protects content across three levels of security, simply named L3, L2, and L1.
-Your device will need to be certified to meet the full L1 specification if you want to stream HD content from services like Netflix.
+Your device will need to be certified to meet the full L1 specification if you want to stream HD and HDR content from services like Netflix.

 Security Level 2 only requires that cryptography, but not video processing, be carried out inside the TEE.
 L3 applies either when the device doesn’t have a TEE or when processing is done outside of it.
 However, appropriate measures must still be taken to protect cryptography within the host operating system.